Bastard!!: Original net animation

 An original net animation (ONA) adaptation by Liden Films was announced on February 3, 2022.
 The 24-episode ONA is directed by Takaharu Ozaki, with scripts written by Yōsuke Kuroda, character designs by Sayaka Ono, and music composed by Yasuharu Takanashi.
 The first 13 episodes were released worldwide on Netflix on June 30, 2022, while the remaining 11 episodes were released on September 15 of the same year.
 The opening theme is "Bloody Power Fame" by Coldrain, while the ending theme is "Blessless" by Tielle.
 In Japan, the ONA series began a televised broadcast on BS11 on January 11, 2023.
-(Note: BS11 lists the premiere for the series on Tuesday at 25:00, which is effectively Wednesday at 1:00 a.m.
+(Note: BS11 listed the premiere for the series on Tuesday at 25:00, which is effectively Wednesday at 1:00 a.m.
 JST.)

 A second season was announced on January 9, 2023.
-It premiered on Netflix on July 31, 2023, consisting 15 episodes.
+It premiered on Netflix on July 31, 2023, consisting of 15 episodes.
 The opening theme is "New Dawn" by Coldrain, while the ending theme is "La Muse Perdue" by Tielle.
-The second season began broadcasting on BS11 and other networks on January 3, 2024; (Note: BS11 lists the premiere for the series on Tuesday at 24:00, which is effectively Wednesday at midnight JST.) the first three episodes aired as a 90-minute special.
+The second season began broadcasting on BS11 and other networks on January 3, 2024; (Note: BS11 listed the premiere for the series on Tuesday at 24:00, which is effectively Wednesday at midnight JST.) the first three episodes aired as a 90-minute special.

 The series' first season was released on a Blu-ray Disc set in North America by Sentai Filmworks on January 21, 2025.